5hwb/Multilingual-Number-Flashcard-Generator/README.md

 Anki is available on Windows, Linux, Mac and Android and can be downloaded from [their website](https://apps.ankiweb.net/).

-Currently, the following languages are fully implemented:
+Currently, the flashcards for the following languages are fully implemented:

 - Armenian (romanised)
 - Chinese (hanzi)